syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

     void CreateWord()
     {
-        // Creating a new document.
+        //Creating a new document
         WordDocument document = new WordDocument();
-        //Adding a new section to the document.
-        WSection section = document.AddSection() as WSection;
+        //Adding a new section to the document WSection section = document.AddSection() as WSection;
         //Set Margin of the section
         section.PageSetup.Margins.All = 72;